SYNTHETIC OR DESIGNER DRUGS IN PENNSYLVANIA

 WHAT IS A SYNTHETIC OR DESIGNER DRUG?

-Synthetic drugs are usually made by chemists with a number of ingredients sold over-the-counter.
-They are created with the intention of mimicking the effects of more commonly known drugs such as marijuana and cocaine.
-These drugs have caused a problem for law enforcement and law makers because they are constantly changing the ingredients and the types of drugs available.
+Synthetic drugs are usually made by chemists with a number of ingredients sold over the counter.
+They are created with the intention of mimicking the effects of more commonly known drugs such as marijuana and cocaine and heroin.
+These drugs have caused a problem for law enforcement and lawmakers because they are constantly changing the ingredients and the types of drugs available.

-Synthetic or designer drugs are sold under many different names and can come in a wide variety of forms including liquids, salts, pills, and powders.
-This also means there are a wide range of ways to use the drugs.
-They can be inhaled, smoked, injected, swallowed, or snorted.
-Some of the names of common designer drugs include Spice, Joker, Flakka, Cloud 9, and Black Mamba.
+Synthetic drugs are also known as designer drugs.
+They can be sold under many different names and can come in a wide variety of forms including liquids, salts, pills, and powders.
+Common designer drug names include Spice, Joker, Flakka, Cloud 9, and Black Mamba.

 Regardless of the type of designer drug or its chemical makeup, they are considered controlled substances and possession of them is a crime.